SchusterArt/FKB-demo/README.md

 # FKB-demo
-This is a small demo representing the flying arcade model (KinematicBody) Demo does not represent the final quality of the Godot engine  (MIT licensed game engine http://godotengine.org) because it was created in Godot Alpha1 version 3.1 and can contain bugs and issues Controls is classical wasd + E - boost speed (pressed), LShift - cruising speed, Q - stand by engines mode, ESC - return to welcome screen.
+This is a small demo representing the flying arcade model (KinematicBody).
+Demo does not represent the final quality of the Godot engine  (MIT licensed game engine http://godotengine.org) because it was created in Godot Alpha1 version 3.1 and can contain bugs and issues Controls is classical wasd + E - boost speed (pressed), LShift - cruising speed, Q - stand by engines mode, ESC - return to welcome screen.